RogueTensor/bitagent_subnet/README.md

 #### Validator Hardware Requirements

 Validators have hardware requirements.
-Two LLMS are needed to be run simultaneously:
-  - 1st LLM `thesven/Mistral-7B-Instruct-v0.3-GPTQ` can run off of 10GB to 20GB of VRAM - this model is used to alter tasks before going out to miners.
+A series of LLMs must be loaded via sglang for evaluation:
-  - 2nd LLM is each miner's tool calling model fetched from Hugging Face, one at a time to be evaluated OFFLINE for FINETUNED SUBMISSION and takes up 20GB to 30GB of VRAM.
+  - Each LLM is a miner's tool calling model fetched from Hugging Face, one at a time to be evaluated OFFLINE for FINETUNED SUBMISSION and takes up 20GB to 30GB of VRAM.

 ### Miner
 If you just want to run the miner without the [script](./scripts/setup_and_run.sh) or are connecting to mainnet: